SampleEnvironment/secop-site/source/howtos/meaning.rst

 relationships to the sample or broader experimental setup, and links to formal vocabularies or ontologies for precise definitions.

 The ``meaning`` property does NOT replace the :obj:`description <description>` field, because human-readable context is still needed; the
-:obj:`datainfo <datainfo>` field, because type information and units remain separate; or interface classes, which define functional capabilities.
+:obj:`datainfo <datainfo>` field, because type information and units remain separate; or :ref:`interface classes <interface-classes>`, which define functional capabilities.

 Core Explanation
 ----------------